 - You can enroll a fingerprint only after creating a password for the Windows user account. - The fingerprint logon process can take a while.
 This is because the system has to check hardware devices and security configuration before initiating the fingerprint scanner.

-To enroll your fingerprint:
+To enroll a fingerprint:

-- 1. Go to Settings \rightarrow Accounts \rightarrow Sign-in options. - 2.
-Select the fingerprint option.
+- 1. Go to Settings $\rightarrow$ Accounts $\rightarrow$ Sign-in options. - 2.
+Select the fingerprint option. - 3.
 Follow the onscreen instructions to complete.